pbartkowiak-dev/discord-dice-ui/README.md

 # Discord Dice UI

+> They are plenty of Discord bots that allow you to roll dice in the chat.
+They're may by great, but I never felt like typing while playing an RPG game.
+So I created this connector in which you can just select and click a die you want to roll on Discord's chat.

 The app is intended to use as a graphical interface dice roller for Discord.
 You can connect it with your Discord's server and use to roll some dice! 🎲🎲
+>

-> You can modify how the result is displayed by selecting different _Roll Options_:
+ You can modify how the result is displayed by selecting different _Roll Options_:
 - Keep highest
 - Keep lowest
 - Sum results